pkshreeman/Udacity-Project-Server/README.md

   ```
   ssh -i ~/grader grader@54.152.192.99 -p2200
   ```
-  where the grader is the private key provided by other means.
+  where the ~/grader is the private key file.

 * ubuntu ssh login:
   ```